shibampokerail/ADCommonPass/README.md

 # ADCommonPass
 Extracts hashes from ndts.dit and checks if same passwords is used by different accounts.

+## Requirements
+- linux
+- python (with impacket library | default in kali)
+- ndts.dit file and system file

 ## Steps to Run
 - Place your ndts file and system file in the ndts folder
 - Then, type this in your linux terminal and hit enter.